 Motorcycle insurance covering a touring bike is a great choice for those who want to ride their bike into the wilderness and explore new places.
 However, this insurance can be expensive if you don't shop around carefully and compare quotes from different providers.

 Relative to other bikes, sports bikes can offer less comfort and fuel economy to provide greater speed, acceleration, braking and maneuverability on paved roads.

 Although some companies offer less powerful sports bikes, these sorts of motorcycles are typically not recommended for beginners.
 A sport bike requires a lot of skill and confidence to ride.
 Sport bikes also aren't ideal for long-distance riding.

 Sport bikes tend to have narrow, hard seats.
-The rider’s feet are positioned at the rear of the motorcycle, which forces the rider to lean forward to reduce drag.
-A sport bike's greater cornering ability is due to their low center of gravity and low ground clearance.
+The rider’s feet are often positioned at the motorcycle's rear, forcing the rider to lean forward to reduce drag.
+A sport bike's greater cornering ability is due to its low center of gravity and low ground clearance.
 All of this makes sense, considering that sport bikes are built for racing.

 Common sport, street and high-performance bikes we insure*: